Full Moon in February 2026: Snow Moon

 Second, this New Moon also marks the start of the Lunar New Year.
 It’s the second New Moon after the winter solstice in the Northern Hemisphere.
 The Lunar New Year celebrations last until the next Full Moon, which is on March 3, 2026.
 Learn more about the Lunar New Year in our dedicated article.

-In general, the Full Moon in February can be in one of three constellations: the zodiacal constellations Leo and Cancer, and the non-zodiacal small constellation Sextans, which is right next to Leo.
-In most years, the February Full Moon appears in Leo, but 2026 will be special – the lunar disc will shine in Cancer, close to the bright Beehive star cluster, visible to the naked eye on a dark, clear sky.
+Astronomically speaking, the February Full Moon can appear in one of three constellations: the zodiac constellations Leo and Cancer, or the small non-zodiac constellation Sextans, located right next to Leo.
+In most years, the February Full Moon appears in Leo.
+However, 2026 will be special — the lunar disc will be positioned in the constellation Cancer.

 What is a Snow Moon?